Troy University Athletics

 In October of 2003, the National Strength and Conditioning Association selected Shaughnessy as one of 18 "Elite" Strength Coaches in the world.
 The inaugural program created by the NSCA honors achievements and competencies of strength and conditioning specialists by assessing their practical and applied experience, along with their interests and contributions to the profession of strength and conditioning.

-Eric Newell Postgame Press Conference (Louisiana Game 3)
+Eric Newell Postgame Press Conference (Louisiana SBC Tournament)